-- (4) The floodway network was defined using information that includes the following- - (a) hydraulic model outputs including the following- - (i) depth-velocity product maps for the large design flood, - (ii) discharge and velocity values along flow paths, - (iii) inundation extent for the small and large design floods,
+- (4) The floodway network was defined using information that includes the following: - (a) hydraulic model outputs including the following:

-- (b) flood aerial photography and satellite imagery, - (c) spatial watercourse layers and topographical information, - (d) previous rural floodplain management plans and guidelines, - (e) local knowledge obtained from floodplain communities and managers.

-- 1 Depth-velocity product, design flood and floodways are defined in the Dictionary. - 2 Areas that reached the depth-velocity product threshold of greater than or equal to 0.2m2/s were categorised as floodways.
+- (i) depth-velocity product maps for the large design floods, - (ii) discharge and velocity values along flow paths, - (iii) inundation extent for the small and large design floods, - (b) flood aerial photography and satellite imagery, - (c) spatial watercourse layers and topographical information, - (d) previous rural floodplain management plans and guidelines, - (e) local knowledge obtained from floodplain communities and managers.
+Notes. - 1 Depth-velocity product, design flood, large design floods and floodways are defined in the Dictionary. - 2 Areas that reached the depth-velocity product threshold of greater than or equal to 0.1m2/s for the 1990 large design flood north of Oxley Highway and the 2000 large design flood south of Oxley Highway were categorised as floodways. - 3 Areas that reached the depth-velocity product threshold of greater than or equal to 0.1m2/s for the 1990 large design flood south of Oxley Highway were categorised as high-level floodways.